dulab-uncc/ADAP-BIG-V2/README.md

 # ADAP-BIG-V2

-ADAP-BIG-V2 is a program that detects peaks in mass spec data using object detection and image processing through the YOLOv5 algorithm
+ADAP-BIG-V2 is a software that detects peaks in mass spec data using object detection and image processing through the YOLOv5 algorithm

 ## YoloV5 Pytorch Model Training